Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- They may have authority over the security of a particular system or data repository
 # Acronyms

+~ NGFW (*Next-Generation Firewall*)
+		- A NGFW is an integrated network platform that includes standard firewall capabilities and other network device filtering functionalities, ~ S/MIME (*Secure Multipart Internet Message Extensions*)
+		- S/MIME (Secure Multipart Internet Message Extensions) leverages email certificates to both sign and encrypt email content, ensuring both authenticity and confidentiality.
+~ BCP (*Business Continuity Planning*)
+		- BCP (Business continuity planning) is the overarching process that includes recovery time objectives ~ CSRF (*Cross-site Request Forgery*)
+		- Cross-site request forgery (CSRF) is a **web-based attack** that involves **tricking a user** into performing an **unwanted** **action** on a website where they are **already authenticated.**
+		- It can allow an attacker to transfer funds, change passwords, or perform other actions without the user’s consent.
+~ WPA
+		- Despite being an enhancement over the previous protocol, WPA has some **known vulnerabilities, particularly** when using its pre-shared key **(PSK) mode**.
+		- Depending solely on WPA might not provide the level of security required to safeguard modern wireless networks.
+While older, it is not deprecated.
+~ WEP
+		- **Highly insecure** encryption protocol
+~ TKIP
+		- TKIP was an improvement over an older encryption protocol, it is still considered **weak** and has known vulnerabilities.
+		- Due to its security limitations, using TKIP is not advisable, especially when more secure alternatives like AES are available.
+		- It is not a deprecated and is the best choice for devices that are not compatible with AES.
 ~ SASE (*Secure Access Service Edge*)
 		- SASE (Secure access service edge) combines network security and WAN capabilities in a single cloud-based service, making it an ideal solution for ensuring secure and reliable access to data and applications irrespective of user/device location.
-~ SIEM (*Security Information and Event Management*)
+		- Cloud-based Solution that combines both network security and WAN capabilities ~ SIEM (*Security Information and Event Management*)
 		- Their primary purpose is to provide real-time analysis of security alerts and to offer a holistic view of an organization's security scenario
 		- SIEM systems can indeed create and maintain a record of an organization's IT equipment as a part of their comprehensive data collection.